oesteban/hcph-sops/docs/data-collection/pre-session.md

 ## INSIDE the scanner room

 - [ ] Place the plexiglas standing panel inside the scanner bore, following the indications stuck on the panel (a sign notes the top side that faces up, and to tape markers designate the position of the ET).
-The plastic feet must face down to avoid the panel to slide. **DON'T PUSH IT inside**, it MUST be adjusted once the participant is placed inside the scanner to ensure the repeatible positioning of the ET.
+The plastic feet must face down to avoid the panel to slide.
+To ensure the repeatible positioning of the ET, place the end of the plexiglas such that its edge coincide with the edge of the illuminated MRI rails.
 - [ ] Bring the ET inside the scanner room, and put it on top of the plexiglas panel.
 The two posterior feet of the ET stand have to be within the two corner signs made of scotch tape. **HOLD THE ET STAND STRONGLY, BECAUSE THE MAGNETIC FIELD GENERATES RESISTANCES.**
 - [ ] Open the door of the cable section between the recording room and the scanner room.
 - [ ] First, pass the optic fiber (orange wire) and the power cable (the one with a fabric sheet) through the access point.
 This operation requires two people, one handling the cables from outside the scanner, and the other gently pulling them from inside.
 Both people will lift the cable to avoid its abrasion with the edges of the metallic cylinder, which is the passage between exterior and interior of the scanner room.
 Once the sliding of the cable is finished, leave the extremities inside the scanner room in the left-top corner, far from the scanner.
 These parts are magnetic.